 - Deadhead roses after their first flush of flowers.
 Deadheading is the removal of old or faded blooms, it will ensure roses flower from now until early winter.
 After deadheading, feed the roses.
 Apply a dressing of Rose Food now and again in early august.
 This will encourage new growth and ensure your roses will produce new flowers all summer long.
 July is also a great time to plant new scented rose varieties to add additional colour and scent to your garden or patio pots.
 Want to know more about planting, growing and pruning roses?
 Read our blog here.

 - Now is the time to plan ahead for autumn, winter and spring.
 July is the time to sow flowering bedding plants from seed as the temperatures are ideal for germination.
-Scented wallflowers, winter flowering pansies, forget-me-nots and sweet williams are all wonderful flowers to plant now for colour later in the year.
+Scented wallflowers and winter flowering pansies are both wonderful flowers to plant now for colour later in the year.
 A Wallflower such as Persian Carpet is a truly lovely dwarf variety that covers the ground and will creates a riot of colour next March, April and May.

-Do you have questions about your garden?
-If so, just contact your local store where one of our helpful and knowledgeable staff will be happy to help and answer any questions you may have.
+If so, just contact or visit your local Horkans Garden Centre where one of our helpful and knowledgeable staff will be happy to help and answer any questions you may have.